-Article 30: It is prohibited for any organization or individual to falsely use a charity's name, or pose as a charitable organization, to carry out charitable activities, or obtain assets by fraud.
+Article 30: It is prohibited for any organization or individual to falsely use a charity's name or pose as a charitable organization to carry out charitable activities or to obtain assets by fraud.

 Article 32: Donors can donate through charitable organizations and can also donate directly to beneficiaries.